leaysgur/cfw-bindings-wrangler-bridge/README.md

 If your purpose is to mock bindings only for local development and no initial data is needed(or can be easily prepared), this library may not be needed.

-In this case, we recommend using [`miniflare@3`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#class-miniflare) API.
+For this case, we recommend using [`miniflare@3`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#class-miniflare) API.
 It is the official, most reliable implementation and well supported.

 Some of frameworks may have its own support for `miniflare` in their adapters like [SolidStart](https://github.com/solidjs/solid-start/tree/main/packages/start-cloudflare-pages) does.

 If those do not match for your case or you really need the remote data, please go ahead. 🤤

+## How it works

+This bridge has 2 components.

+- Module: Mock module to be `import`ed into your application
+  - written as pure ESM
+  - run on any environment
+- Worker: Proxy worker to be called by the bridge module
+  - hosted by `wrangler dev --remote` in advance
+  - run on Cloudflare Workers

+Since bridge module itself is platform agnostic, you can use it on any platform|environment.

+- Vite based meta frameworks local development
+- CLI tools
+- Static Site Generation, Pre-rendering
+- Cloudflare Workers local deveploment even inside of `warngler dev`
+- Browser app to inspect local persistent states
+- etc...

+Many possibilities are unlocked.

+## Usage

-## Install
+### Step 0️⃣: Install

 ```sh
 npm install -D cfw-bindings-wrangler-bridge
 ```

-## Basic usage
+### Step 1️⃣: Prepare `wrangler.toml` and bridge worker

+There are 2 options.

 ### Option 1: With external `wrangler dev` process